Becky Hill |

 My choreography examines the place where vernacular, percussive and postmodernism rub up against each other in ways often messy, and uncomfortable.
 I dig into the vast complex roots of social dance, exploring the trove of information it has to offer.
 I collage recycled vocabulary together to create work simultaneously familiar and unfamiliar.
 When meddling with movement vocabulary generated through community dance practices, I find glee in the detail from points of connection and text, to rhythmic phrases and floor patterns.
 By embracing everyday movements and weaving in moments of repetition I sketch a map an audience follows.
 My voice is only as strong as those around me and is constantly striking up interdisciplinary, and multi-generational exchanges.
 Through instigating a practice reliant on listening, responding, and embracing the inherent improvisation present in our everyday life, I hope to curate a space where all voices are heard.

 I do this work to ask questions I don't have the answers to.
 My triumphs, failures and life experiences escort me as I walk into the studio and it is my goal to create a space for others to feel welcome to do the same.
-I want to get real, to cut the bullshit and share connection through movement.
+I want to get real and share connection through movement.
 Because embracing embodiment is transformative, it holds an undeniable power that can remind us of humanities' ephemerality.

 I embody a visually and sonically exploratory practice as a dancer, choreographer, and educator.
 Driven by curiosity, ongoingness, and experimentation, I devise sonic landscapes that break the boundaries between music and dance.
 Blurring lines between movement and music by stretching, sliding, and pulling shape into sound.
 Bodies become instruments, intricate choreographies yield sound, and vibrant relationships are palpable.